KartikKannapur/kartikkannapur.github.io/learn.md

 - Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia - Chapter 3 - Page 183 of 770

-- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera